Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Repeat reminder**
 :lit: &ePlease place the crate on the ground to continue.

+**failure**
+:danger: &eIt seems like the crate was removed before you could proceed.
+Please make sure to place the crate on the ground and leave it there until you finish packing it.

 **Completion**
 &a:check_mark: You have placed the crate on the ground.